DigiBP/Team-Rivella/README.md

 - Shorten Clinical Trial Timelines
 - Reduce Costs

 A major contributor to clinical trial delays and a failure to reach clinical research targets is not reaching patient recruitment targets.
 The research indicates that leveraging digital strategies for patient recruitment in clinical trials can expedite the recruitment process and potentially mitigate trial delays (Katz et. al., 2019).
-Digitalzed patient recruitment is not only more time-efficient but also more cost-effective compared to traditional offline methods (Brøgger-Mikkelsen et.al., 2020).
+Digitalized patient recruitment is not only more time-efficient but also more cost-effective compared to traditional offline methods (Brøgger-Mikkelsen et.al., 2020).

 ### Project Goals 🎯